Go Back Email Link

 Air Fryer Turkey Meatballs

-Made with lean ground turkey, fresh herbs, sneaky veggies and so much flavor, these Air Fryer Turkey Meatballs are a tasty, healthy, protein-rich addition to any meal.
+Made with lean ground turkey, fresh herbs, sneaky veggies and so much flavor, these Air Fryer Turkey Meatballs are a tasty, protein-rich addition to any meal.

 Prep Time15 minutes